Rishi Panchami 2022 Vrat – Significance And Rituals

 It is believed that fasting on Rishi Panchami Vrat is beneficial to one and all but this fast is more specifically observed by the women.
 The festival of Rishi Panchami is a woman’s way of expressing devotion, gratefulness, faith and respect towards one’s husband.
 Fasting on this festival can destroy the sins which one has committed unknowingly.
 So, let’s learn about this festival, the story behind it and the puja rituals associated with it.

-Rishi Panchami puja is on 11 September 2021.
-The puja muhurat is from 11:13 AM to 1:42 PM.
-Hence, the total duration will be two hours twenty-nine minutes.
+Rishi Panchami puja is on Sept 1, 2022.
+The puja muhurat is from 111:09 AM to 01:36 PM.
+Hence, the total duration will be two hours twenty-seven minutes.

 The Purpose Of Fasting On Rishi Panchami